Coefficient convexity of divisors of x^n-1: Introduction

 \section{Introduction}

 Let $f(x)=\sum_{j=0}^{\infty} c_jx^j$ be a polynomial.
 We put ${\cal C}_0(f)=\{c_j\}$.
 Trivially ${\cal C}_0(f)={\cal C}(f)\cup \{0\}$, where ${\cal C}(f)=\{c_j:0\le j\le {\rm deg}(f)\}$ denotes the set of coefficients of $f$.
 If there exist integers $a$ and $b$ such that ${\cal C}_0(f)$ consists of the consecutive integers $a,a+1,\ldots,b-1,b$, then we say that $f$ is {\it coefficient convex} and write ${\cal C}_0(f)=[a,b]$.
 If ${\cal C}(f)=[a,b]$, then we say that $f$ is {\it strongly coefficient convex}.
 We say that $f$ is {\it flat} if ${\cal C}(f)\subseteq [-1,1]$.
 Note that if $f$ is flat, then $f$ is also coefficient convex.
 Typically we denote polynomial coefficients by $c_j$ and $d_j$.\\ The $n$th cyclotomic polynomial $\Phi_n(x)$ (see the next section for details) has the property that its coefficients tend to be small in absolute value, e.g., for $n<105$ it is flat.
 If $n$ has at most three distinct odd prime factors, it can be shown \cite{GM} that $\Phi_n$ is coefficient convex.
-Since $\Phi_n(x)$ is a polynomial divisor of $x^n-1$ the question arises what one can say about the flatness of the other divisors of $x^n-1$, the size of their coefficients and coefficient convexity.
+A question that arises is to what extent the smallness of the coefficients is particular to $\Phi_n(x)$.
+We will try to answer this by investigating the coefficients of the other divisors of $x^n-1$ as well.
+Our work suggests that as far as the behavior of its coefficients go, $\Phi_n(x)$ does not have a special role amongst the divisors of $x^n-1$.
 Since the number of divisors of $x^n-1$ rapidly increases, we are only able to say something conclusive in case $n$ has a modest number of divisors.
 If $n=pq$ or $n=p^2q$, then $x^n-1$ has 16, respectively 64 monic divisors (these cases are covered by Theorems \ref{plakkerig}, \ref{bluebell}, \ref{natha} and \ref{MAIN}).\\ An exception here is the case where $n$ is a prime power, say $n=p^e$.
 Then the number of divisors can get large, but they have a simple structure.
 Using the uniqueness of the base $p$ representation Pomerance and Ryan \cite{PR} proved that the divisors of $x^{p^e}-1$ are all flat.
 We leave it to the reader to prove the following easy strengthening of this result. \begin{Thm} Let $e\ge 1$ be an integer and $g$ be a monic divisor of $x^{p^e}-1$.
 We have ${\cal C}(g)=\{1\}$ if $g=(x^{p^j}-1)/(x-1)$ for some $0\le j\le e$.
 Furthermore, if $p=2$ and $g=(x-1)(x^{2^j}-1)/(x^2-1)$, then for $1\le j\le e$ we have ${\cal C}(g)=\{-1,1\}$.
 In the remaining cases we have